SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1905-06-28-myrtle-humidity.md

 #### THE ENTERTAINER

-> DON'T WORRY, TOOTS, YOUR DADDY'S EXPECTING ME.
+> DON'T WORRY, YOUR DADDY'S EXPECTING ME.